Glossary

 Selection procedure

-See also Assessment procedure and Eligibility criteria
+See also Assessment and Eligibility criteria.

 Statement of expenditure